oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/dpc_reduce/README.md

 ### On a Linux* System
 Perform the following steps:
-1. Build the program using the following 'cmake' commands export I_MPI_CXX=dpcpp mkdir build cd build cmake .. make
+1. Build the program using the following 'cmake' commands mkdir build cd build cmake .. make

 2. Run the program using:
-make run or './dpc_reduce' or 'mpirun ./dpc_reduce'
+make run or src/dpc_reduce

 3. Clean the program using:
 make clean